-Legislative text

-21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+60 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-58. The transaction documentation shall clearly specify the priorities of payment,

-See STS Statements (s)
+STS criteria 60 The transaction documentation shall clearly specify the obligation to report such events.
+Yes Verified?
+Yes PCS Comment See section 4.4 STS Statements (s) Section 4.1, Terms and Conditions, Conditions 10 and 13 and section 8, General, 16 PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
+EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines